 Previous editions of these documents may be found in the Archives section of this website.

 Under Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987 (P.L.
-100.259), no person shall on the grounds of race, color, national origin, or sex be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity.
+100.259), no person shall, on the grounds of race, religion, color, sex, disability, age, gender, sexual preference, marital status, physical appearance, national origin, cultural differences, developmental disability, ancestry, arrest or conviction record, or membership in the National Guard, State Defense Force, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity.
 CARPC’s Title VI policy